Headcorn: 19th century to present

 The exact date of the first Methodist Society in Headcorn is uncertain, but it built its first chapel in 1805.
 It was replaced by a second in 1854.
 The present building, that cost £800 when built in 1867, closed for worship in 2021 and is now a community centre.
 Headcorn's Roman Catholic Church of St. Thomas of Canterbury was erected in Station Road in 1968.
 The cedar building of 1968 has been replaced by a brick one, dedicated by Bishop John Jukes on 25 June 1990.

 Eight roads converge on Headcorn and there are several old bridges.
 Stephen's Bridge in Frittenden Road is said to have been built by Stephen Langton, Archbishop of Canterbury 1207–1228.
 There are records from the reigns of Edward I, Edward III and Henry IV, relating to the need to repair this bridge and Hawkenbury Bridge.

 Before railways, the George Inn on Borough High Street was the hub of coach services to Kent, Surrey and Sussex.
 At 7:00 am on Tuesdays, Thursdays and Saturdays, the Tenterden Coach set out on a 10-hour journey of 55 ¼ miles, passing through Headcorn.
 By 1838, the Tally Ho Coach had shortened the journey time, leaving London at 1:00 pm and reaching Headcorn at 8:15 pm and Tenterden at 9:30 pm.
 For 130 years (until 1915) Messrs.
-R. and J. Bennett ran a horse bus service between Tenterden, Headcorn and Maidstone.
+R. and J. Bennett ran a horse-drawn omnibus service between Tenterden, Headcorn and Maidstone.
 An advertisement of 1750, illustrates R. Hammond's Tenterden, Staplehurst, Biddenden, Headcorn and Town Sutton stage wagon, with a team of eight horses.
 It went to London and back once a week, taking two days each way.
 The current train service from Headcorn to London, takes about one hour.